-- ✓ DLG staff fielding and answering questions; - ✓ Meetings and site visits with local staff and officials to discuss potential projects and program requirements; - ✓ Application documents and workshops; - ✓ Posting of this handbook and other resources on the DLG website; and - ✓ Regular training sessions for both new and experienced grant administrators.
+- ✓ DLG staff fielding and answering questions; - Meetings and site visits with local staff and officials to discuss potential projects and program requirements; - ✓ Application documents and workshops; - ✓ Posting of this handbook and other resources on the DLG website; and - ✓ Regular training sessions for both new and experienced grant administrators.

 Monitoring is the other primary mechanism to ensure compliance occurs.
-As such, it is important that grantees have a clear and common understanding of the monitoring process and procedures.
+As such, it is important that subrecipients have a clear and common understanding of the monitoring process and procedures.
 This section provides information on the scope and frequency of monitoring, and roles of the monitoring staff, and the key steps involved in the monitoring process.
-Grantees may also request assistance from DLG at any time.
+Subrecipients may also request assistance from DLG at any time.

-Title I outlines the review responsibilities of the state.
-DLG is required by Title I of the Housing and Community Development Act of 1974, as amended, and 24 CFR Part 570.492 of the State CDBG Regulations to monitor its KCDBG grantees.
-The review responsibility requires that the state ensure three key areas are in compliance:
+Title I outlines the review responsibilities of the Commonwealth.
+DLG is required by Title I of the Housing and Community Development Act of 1974, as amended, and 24 CFR Part 570.492 of the State CDBG Regulations to monitor its CDBG-DR subrecipients.
+CDBG-